rsyslog/rsyslog/tools/rscryutil.rst

   steps.
 This option may be removed in the future.

 -a, --algo <algo>
   Sets the encryption algorightm (cipher) to be used.
-See below for supported algorithms.
-The default is "AES128".
+Refer to the list of supported algorithms below for the "gcry" library.
+The default algorithm for "gcry" is "AES128".
+For the "ossl" library, both the algorithm and mode are specified using this option, with "AES-128-CBC" as the default.

 -m, --mode <mode>
   Sets the ciphermode to be used.
 See below for supported modes.
   The default is "CBC".
+In case of "ossl" library, this options is ignored.

 -r, --generate-random-key <bytes>
   Generates a random key of length <bytes>.
 This option is